Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Missouri vs. Princeton Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's game at Golden 1 Center has the Missouri Tigers (25-9) taking on the Princeton Tigers (22-8) at 6:10 PM ET on March 18.
-Our computer prediction projects a 77-71 win for Missouri, who are favored by our model.
+Saturday's game that pits the Missouri Tigers (25-9) against the Princeton Tigers (22-8) at Golden 1 Center has a projected final score of 77-71 (based on our computer prediction) in favor of Missouri, who is the favorite in this matchup by our model.
+Game time is at 6:10 PM ET on March 18.

-According to our computer prediction, the Missouri versus Princeton game has a predicted point spread that matches the actual spread (6.5).
-The two teams are projected to go under the 150 total.
+According to our computer prediction, Missouri projects to cover the 6.5-point spread in its matchup against Princeton.
+The over/under is listed at 148.5, and the two teams are projected to go under that total.

 Missouri vs. Princeton Game Info & Odds